As a diver – one of the smartest questions you can ask yourself is “What should divers do for their own safety?”

 Running out of breathing gas was the most common trigger in diving fatalities according to a recent study by DAN.

 Air-supply management is an important part of planning any dive.
 Many divers apply the ‘rule of thirds’ to ensure they have enough air in case of malfunctions or unforeseen circumstances.
-This means one third of the air supply is allotted for the descent and dive, one third for the ascent, and the last third is saved as an emergency reserve.
+This means one-third of the air supply is allotted for the descent and dive, one third for the ascent, and the last third is saved as an emergency reserve.

 The main issues divers run into with their equipment are from improper usage.
 Using new equipment without testing it in advance, poor maintenance and incorrect configuration can be extremely dangerous.
 That’s why testing your gear and completing pre-dive safety checks is so crucial.

-Nitrogen narcosis is altered state of consciousness that occurs when breathing in high concentrations of nitrogen gas.
+Nitrogen narcosis is an altered state of consciousness that occurs when breathing in high concentrations of nitrogen gas.
 The sensation is similar to a pleasant alcohol buzz.
 It typically only occurs at depths beyond 100 feet (30 meters), which is deeper than most recreational divers will go.

 While not dangerous by itself – the sensation is temporary and subsides after you ascend to a shallower depth – nitrogen narcosis can impair your judgment and cause irrational behavior.
 Having a dive buddy nearby to spot the signs of narcosis is key for safe diving.

-Entrapment occurs when a diver becomes stuck or entangled in area without direct access to the surface.
+Entrapment occurs when a diver becomes stuck or entangled in an area without direct access to the surface.
 This can occur during cave, wreck or under-ice diving.

 Proper training and dive preparation – as well as carrying a sharp dive knife – will greatly reduce the risks of entanglement or entrapment.